Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 That said, don’t allow him to continue to hurt, hit, or break things around him.
 Anger is normal and allowed, but the goal is to help your child regulate the emotion so he doesn’t escalate to explosive anger over every little thing.

-#4: Don’t diminish the reason he got upset
+4. Don’t diminish the reason your child got upset

 We parents can say pretty insensitive stuff like, “Don’t worry—we’ll just get another one.”